DevMarcosJesus/Sistema-de-Login-Com-Criptografia-Padrao-MVC/README.md

 # Sistema-de-Login-Com-Criptografia-Padrao-MVC

-Sistema de Login Orientado a Objeto com Padrão MVC + Criptografia SHA1 com MD5
+System in login with POO with Padration MVC + Criptografy SHA1 and MD5

-Tela de Login
+Screen login

 <img src="projeto.png">